ReflecTing

 Even if you’re far away, just know you’ve done enough in your day.

-Love yourself, feeling lost but never doubt yourself.
+Love yourself, feel lost, but never doubt yourself.

 You deserve to be happy, and one day your kids will call you daddy.